 Master of Education in Teaching and Learning

-The Master of Education (MEd) in Teaching and Learning is designed for professionals seeking advanced studies in education.
-The program supports students' development as scholarly practitioners through coursework and a capstone portfolio.
-The program examines curriculum, teaching, and learning in Alaska and similar contexts, emphasizing place-based, culturally sustaining education.
-In consultation with a faculty advisor, each student identifies a professional focus area related to professional practice and career aspirations.
+The Master of Education (MEd) in Teaching and Learning is designed for education professionals seeking advanced studies in education.
+The program develops scholarly practitioners through coursework, applied research, and a capstone portfolio.
+It emphasizes teaching and learning grounded in place-based, culturally responsive education across a variety of settings, including P-12 schools, universities, tribal organizations, and other community-based programs.
+Students work closely with a faculty advisor to define a professional focus area aligned with their educational practice and academic and career goals.

 Admission Requirements